3 minute read.Last Modified 2022-08-05 10:43 EDT

 After the jail is created, click the expand icon > on the right-hand side of the jail to open it.
 Click START and open SHELL.

-Similar to the initial FTP setup, create a user in the jail.
+Create a user in the jail.

 When complete, the jail asks to confirm the credentials.